cortezcristian/anyandgo/README.md

 ### Translation Support

 Internationalization support was added.
-To seee the translations source files you can inspect the `./locales` folder:
+To see the translations source files you can inspect the `./locales` folder:
 ```bash
 $ tree locales/
 locales/